swaroopg92/penpa-edit/README.md

 * 2019/07/07 beta version

 ## Disclaimer
-Secondary distribution of code is prohibited.Images created using this software can be used freely.We are not responsible for any damages caused by using this software.
+Secondary distribution of code is prohibited.
+Images created using this software can be used freely.
+We are not responsible for any damages caused by using this software.